 Pop-Tarts were once a breakfast staple for kids and adults alike.
 But as health-consciousness has increased, Pop-Tarts have fallen out of favor.
 They’re still delicious, but their high sugar content makes them an unhealthy breakfast choice.

-3. CheeriOats: CheeriOats were once a popular type of oatmeal, but they’re no longer made.
+3. CheeriOats: CheeriOats was once a popular type of oatmeal, but they’re no longer made.
 CheeriOats were made with real oats, but they also had added sugar and marshmallows.
 This made them more like a dessert than a healthy breakfast option.
+Open the next pages.

 A Dutch baby pancake is a type of large, fluffy pancake that is baked in a cast-iron skillet.
 Once popular, Dutch baby pancakes are now harder to find.
 The morning treat was often topped with fruit, powdered sugar, and syrup.
 Yes, sweetheart.